spitlo/sublime-chordpro/README.md

 # ChordPro support for Sublime Text

-This repository contains various elements to support ChordPro files in Sublime Text 2 & 3.
+This repository contains various elements to support ChordPro files in Sublime Text 3.
 It currently includes the following:

- - Syntax highlighting,
+ - Syntax highlighting
  - Snippets
  - Build Systems (chordpro -> postscript)

- for more information on usage, see the `Docs` folder.
+ For more information on usage, see the `Docs` folder.

 ## About ChordPro

 The ChordPro format is a simple notation syntax for guitar chord and tab files commonly found on the internet.

-You can find a more detailed explanation, along with it's origin and history [here](http://www.vromans.org/johan/projects/Chordii/intro.html)
+This package will support all directives listed in the official [ChordPro specification](https://www.chordpro.org/chordpro/ChordPro-Directives.html)

 # Installing

-- Clone this respository into Sublimes 'Packages' folder.
+- Clone this fork into Sublimes 'Packages' folder.
-- or install through sublime package manger.

 # Usage

-for detailed usage information, see the docs folder.
+For detailed usage information, see the docs folder.